How we'd pick the best airplane seat on any flight

 - Flushing noise

-- Occasional odors on long flights
+- Occasional odours on long flights

-Engine Noise and Turbulence
+Engine noise and turbulence

 The physics of an airplane means that noise and vibration vary significantly depending on where you sit: